confluentinc/data-mesh-demo/README.md

   ]
   ```

-  Example: get one information on one data product.
-This requires the qualified name of the data product, which is the Schema Registry subject:
+* Get information on one data product.
+This requires the qualified name of the data product,
+which is the Schema Registry subject:

   ```
-  curl -s localhost:8080/data-products/lsrc-w8v85:.:users-value:1 | jq
+  curl -s localhost:8080/priv/data-products/lsrc-w8v85:.:users-value:1 | jq
   {
     "qualifiedName": "lsrc-w8v85:.:users-value:1",
     "name": "users",